LauraMurillas/Gestor-de-Proyectos/README.md

 Luego:
 ```npm run dev```

 ### To start ApiRest (backend) whit json server:
 ``` npx json-server db.json```
-##To login use some users from  "db.json" file

 ##To complete tasks goy to "edit project" page (pen icon)
 ##To add users or tasks got to "ver project" page (eye icon)